iip-ecosphere/platform/platform/documentation/devel/debugApps.md

 * If the applications seems "to loose data", enable tracing on selected/all connectors/services, e.g., in IVML `traceSent=TraceKind::SYSOUT` (see [service configuration concepts](concepts/services.MD)).
   * Is the communication broker running?
   * Does the transport connector have a connection (see application log)?
   * Is there a transport authentication issue?
-Did the app load its identity store (see application log) and if yes, is it the intended one (validate the name of the identity store given in the log)?
-Are the entries in the application store correct?
-Did you accidentally override default values?
-If no identity store is loaded, are you running an app without service implementation, e.g., instantiated from a template or consisting only of connectors (then you may wish to specify an [identity store in IVML](../concepts/app.MD))).
+    * Did the app load its identity store (see application log) and if yes, is it the intended one (validate the name of the identity store given in the log)?
+    * Are the entries in the application store correct?
+Did you accidentally override default entries that now prevent transport connections?
+    * If no identity store is loaded, are you running an app without service implementation, e.g., instantiated from a template or consisting only of connectors (then you may wish to specify an [identity store in IVML](../concepts/app.MD)).
   * For performance reason, tracing is disabled by default and shall be disabled after debugging is done.
   * Tracing also works in distributed manner, i.e., via a central collector.